Scott-Rowland/ct-wipe-certifier/README.md

 CT-Wipe is not a workflow, service, or platform.

-It is a minimal, standalone primitive that produces deterministic certification artifacts for a single lifecycle event: data sanitization.
+It is a minimal, standalone primitive that produces deterministic certification artifacts for a single lifecycle event: data destruction.

 For identical inputs:
 - Canonical artifacts are identical